Links to the Past

 johnburkefootball.jpg

 John C. Burke was born in Marietta, Ohio, the son of John R. and Anna M. Burke.
-Johnny Burke attended Marion Elementary School and Marietta High School where he was outstanding athlete earning letters in track, basketball and football.
-World War II was raging when he was a teenager attending high school.
+Johnny Burke attended Marion Elementary School and Marietta High School where he was an outstanding athlete earning letters in track, basketball and football.
+World War II was raging while he was a teenager attending high school.
 Like many of his generation, he left high school in 1943 to serve his country.
 He enlisted in the United States Army and after basic training was assigned to Company D, 1st Battalion, 24th Infantry Regiment, APO 331.

 johnburkeuniform.jpg